krb5/krb5/doc/rst_source/krb_users/tkt_mgmt.rst

 Obtaining tickets with kinit
 ----------------------------

-If your site is using the Kerberos V5 login program, you will get Kerberos tickets automatically when you log in.
-If your site uses a different login program, you may need to explicitly obtain your Kerberos tickets, using the :ref:`kinit(1)` program.
+If your site has integrated Kerberos V5 with the login system, you will get Kerberos tickets automatically when you log in.
+Otherwise, you may need to explicitly obtain your Kerberos tickets, using the :ref:`kinit(1)` program.
 Similarly, if your Kerberos tickets expire, use the kinit program to obtain new ones.

 To use the kinit program, simply type ``kinit`` and then type your password at the prompt.
 For example, Jennifer (whose username is